 BEST CIV 5 Leaders – DOMINATION VICTORY

-The classic bellic victory, Domination sees you conquering the world by strength of arms over your less fortunate civilizations.
+The classic victory type, Domination sees you conquering the world by strength of arms over your less fortunate civilizations.
 In Civ 5, you luckily don’t need to conquer an entire civilisation; you just need to control all of the original capitals to score the victory.

 Summary: Active, Free Social Policies, Mounted Combat Bias